nanxiaobei/resso/README.md

 const { count, inc } = store; // in a component
 ```

-\* Store data are injected by useState, please ensure to **destructure first, at the top level of a component** (Hooks rules), then use, or you may get React warning.
+Store data are injected by useState, so please ensure to **destructure first, at the top level of a component** (Hooks rules), then use, or you may get React warning.

 ## Re-render